 This is just a glimpse into three interesting and relevant talks.
 We’ll be following up with detailed blog posts, which will include links to slides and recordings.
 Thanks to each of the speakers for sharing their valuable experiences and in-depth insights.
 Stay tuned for our next event (coming soon) and feel free to contact us anytime if you have a particularly interesting network problem or issue you would like help with or to discuss.

-You can grow your own insights by getting your hands on network intelligence from ThousandEyes by signing up for a free account.
+You can grow your own insights by getting your hands on network intelligence from ThousandEyes by signing up for a free trial.